 - The mathematical material that students tackle at PROMYS is very challenging, and participants are expected to enjoy working intensively in mathematics; but students do not need to have taken any advanced or accelerated mathematics courses to thrive at PROMYS.

 - PROMYS is a co-educational program.
-Male and female students are supervised and supported by same gender counselors and sleep in gender-separated areas of Boston University campus housing.
+Students who identify as female and male sleep in separate areas of Boston University campus housing.

 - Yongren Fellows will be provided with bed linens and towels during the residential program.